The Valuer-General provides statutory land valuations for all rateable properties in Queensland in accordance with the Land Valuation Act 2010.

 For further information regarding property titles and land valuations, click HERE.

-Should you wish to object to your valuation, or have any query regarding the land valuation, its calculation or land use, please contact the Department of Natural Resources & Mines.
+Should you wish to object to your valuation, or have any query regarding the land valuation, its calculation or land use, please contact the Department of Resources.